TSaouchi/DEVENV/README.md

         "color": "red"
     }]
     ```
+- To use the same powershell in vscode and windows do:
+    - Settings > search "powershell" > set Windows Powershell

 ## Install terminal font
 1. Enable script execution on a powersehll terminal
     - Check terminal execution policy